-The depositary fees charged to the Company during the period and outstanding at 31 December 2019 are presented in the Statement of Comprehensive Income and Statement of Financial Position, respectively.
+The depositary fees charged to the Company during the year are presented in the Statement of Comprehensive Income.

 11 Efficient portfolio management

 The Company on behalf of a Fund may employ techniques and instruments relating to transferable securities, money market instruments and/or other financial instruments in which it invests for efficient portfolio management purposes.
 Use of such techniques and instruments should be in line with the best interests of Shareholders and will generally be made for one or more of the following reasons: